Safety Net Testing And Net Strength Testing

 Netting.com.au offers safety net testing and net strength testing services.

 Our experienced team are able to assist you with safety net testing which is designed to meet OHS legislative requirements.
-This includes providing assistance with site specific safety net design and planning needs. fall prevention risk assessment and project work at height plans, net installation where required, inspection and testing certification, installation and training and net maintenance.
+This includes providing assistance with site specific safety net design and planning needs, fall prevention risk assessment and project work at height plans, net installation where required, inspection and testing certification, installation, training and net maintenance.

-This machine test is performed on our dynamometer machine by turning the hand wheel until reaching the mesh breakage.
+This machine test is performed on our testometric machine by mechanically stretching the mesh until reaching the mesh breakage.
 We can obtain the following safety information:

 - Tensile strength in kg